tamari92/kf2-tournament/rules.md

 There are no formal exceptions to the above regulations, though the Tournament Staff shall retain the right to make them as deemed necessary.

 #### 6.13.3 - Integrity & Sportsmanship
-Retries may **only** be used in the situations outlined in [6.13.1](#6131---group-stage)/[6.13.2](#6132---playoffs) **and** if the current stage of the tournament permits it. **It is considered bad sportsmanship to purposely throw the game or manipulate the game's state in order to earn a retry.** Tournament Staff reserve the right to enact disciplinary measures if it is determined this is being abused.
+Retries may **only** be used in the situations outlined in [6.13.1](#6131---group-stage)/[6.13.2](#6132---playoffs) **and** if the current stage of the tournament permits it. **It is considered to be a breach of Competitive Integrity to purposely throw the game or manipulate the game's state in order to earn a retry.** Tournament Staff reserve the right to enact disciplinary measures if it is determined this is being abused.

 For matches that are not streamed by an official Tournament Streamer, *Proof of Play* (described in [6.12](#612---proof-of-play)) is required. **Records of all tournament matches played on the Match Servers are kept automatically by the server.** These reports will clearly display tampering should a team attempt to abuse this clause.

-**It is considered a breach of Competitive Integrity to make more attempts at a match than are allowed, especially if the team attempts to hide or obfuscate the results of these attempts from the Tournament Staff in any way.
+**It is considered to be a breach of Competitive Integrity to make more attempts at a match than are allowed, especially if the team attempts to hide or obfuscate the results of these attempts from the Tournament Staff in any way.
 Consequences for violation at minimum involve the team being assigned a zero score for the round, and at maximum, explusion from the tournament entirely and banned from all future events held by the Tamari's KF2 community.**

 ### 6.14 - Loss of Connection
 There are situations in which either the clients or the server may lose connection.
 These are handled separately in two subcases: